bravemayhem/ketchupsoon/docs/memory/calendar_integration.md

 # Calendar Integration

 ## Overview
 The calendar integration feature allows users to view their existing calendar events and schedule new hangouts directly from a unified calendar view.
-It supports both Apple Calendar and Google Calendar integration.
+It supports both Apple Calendar and Google Calendar integration, with smart default selection based on available calendar services.

 ## Key Components